Kristin Caskey

 Associate professor and chair

 The Department of Sculpture and Extended Media’s eight full-time faculty members and various part-time and technical faculty represent a spectrum of directions and philosophical attitudes.
-Faculty interests range from formal to conceptual, from the concrete to the evanescent.
+Faculty interests range from formal to conceptual and from the concrete to the evanescent.
 This breadth of interests is presented to students and contributes to the comprehensive nature of the department.
 Students are not only exposed to traditional sculpture media, but encouraged to explore technology’s parameters and to pursue interdisciplinary activity.

 The department encourages sculpture students to broaden their experience in other areas.
 By promoting a curriculum that encourages students to take a wide range of courses throughout the university, faculty stress links between art, science, the humanities and the world.
 As a consequence, sculpture students have rich, productive associations with professors in many fields.